 Certificate of Current Professional Status (CCPS)

-Last updated on the 15th of June 2021
+Last updated on the 18th of March 2024

 If you need to submit a CCPS in the Netherlands

-The CCPS must state that:
+The CCPS must state:

 • there are no restrictions on foreign competence in place.